 When it comes to trying to market a brand or product, there is no asset more valuable than a Brand Ambassador; those who evangelize you, your brand or your product or service to their friends, family and colleagues.
 No matter how well you personalize your messaging, no matter how much data you pour into your targeting, and no matter how much effort you put into reaching niche audiences, you simply can’t compete with the power and credibility of a trusted friend, family member or colleague.

-That’s usually where people’s idea of a Brand Ambassador stops; a vague notion of what Brand Ambassadors are and an acknowledgment that they’re somewhat important.
+That’s usually where people’s idea of a Brand Ambassador stops; a vague notion of what Brand Ambassadors are and an acknowledgement that they’re somewhat important.
 But by looking a little more closely at what they are and why they’re so important, you can unlock the ways in which you can actually create and nurture Brand Ambassadors.
 And once you do that with a dedicated, long-term Brand Ambassador strategy, then you have a marketing strategy that can really drive positive change for your business.

 So let’s take a closer look at who Brand Ambassadors are and what they look like, why they’re so important for modern brands in a digital age, and how you can create and nurture them.
 Plot twist on that last point: It involves referral marketing.